Jawsafe/Jawsafe/README.md

 ### Hi there 👋

 - 🔭 I aspire to be a full-stack developer.
 - 🌱 I’m currently learning on Front-end web development.
-So I keep practicing how to build front-end projects 🖥
+So I keep practicing how to build front-end projects for now 🖥

 <!--
 **Jawsafe/Jawsafe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.